abdelrhman-arfat/Hotel-App/README.md

-# ‼️ The Project is closed becuase the database time was ended
+# ‼️ The Project closed becuase the database time was ended

 # 🏨 Hotel Management System (Fullstack MERN Project)